Angola Three: Initial imprisonment

 Wallace and Woodfox were each sent to Angola Prison in 1971: Wallace was convicted of bank robbery, and Woodfox was convicted of armed robbery.
 Woodfox was sentenced to 50 years in prison.

 Woodfox had escaped from the Orleans Parish courthouse during his sentencing hearing and fled to Harlem in New York City.
 There he was captured and jailed pending extradition to Louisiana.
-During this period, he met men for the first time who were members of the Black Panther Party.
+During this period, he met for the first time members of the Black Panther Party.
 They taught other inmates to read, led political discussions, and began his education.
 "For Woodfox, the teachings of the Panthers were revelatory, giving his life a direction and moral meaning he had never previously found."
 He joined the Black Panther Party and kept his intellectual connection after it dissolved.
 He began to learn about African-American history and the justice system.
 When returned to Louisiana, Woodfox was incarcerated at Angola.

 At Angola, Wallace also became a member of the Black Panthers.
 He and Woodfox were among activists seeking to improve conditions at the notoriously cruel and violent prison.
 They helped organize education of other prisoners, and petitions and hunger strikes to protest segregation within the prison, and to end widespread rape and violence.
 They were targeted by the prison administration, who feared the politically active prisoners.

-The day after a prison guard was burned to death in 1972, 23-year-old prison guard Brent Miller was found dead of multiple stab wounds.
-Woodfox and Wallace were indicted and convicted of his murder.
+The day after prisoners injured a guard with a fire bomb in 1972, 23-year-old prison guard Brent Miller was found dead of multiple stab wounds.
+Woodfox and Wallace were indicted and convicted of his murder and sentenced to life in prison.

 King had also been convicted of robbery, but he was not assigned to Angola until after Miller's murder.
-(He said he was accused of acting as a "prison lawyer" for other inmates.
-He was convicted in 1973 in a separate prison murder.)
+He said he was accused of acting as a "prison lawyer" for other inmates.
+He was convicted in 1973 in a separate prison murder.
 These three men were soon taken out of the general prison population and were held in solitary confinement.